Reviews

 Rainbow Dragon Recommends, May 2009

-“A Taste Sweet and Salty” (publication history | index of reviews)
+“A Taste Sweet and Salty” (Publication History | Buy | Back to Index)

 "...absolutely masterful...a kind of much, much creepier Quantum Leap: the amnesiac protagonist awakes in a new body each morning only to die in it by nightfall.
 His dejected wanderings around the same isolated, inescapable village capture the infinite despair of living a fixed, fated life in a finite world, and his final attempt to break the cycle proves much more morally complex than it first appears."